 Other ways to study voice

-Kids who love to sing but aren’t quite ready for one-on-one attention might benefit from our Singing for Kids introductory class or, if they have some experience, Junior Chorus.
+Kids who love to sing but aren’t quite ready for one-on-one attention might benefit from our Singing for Kids introductory class.
 Whether your child is ready for lessons yet depends on their current ability, experience, and interest.
 Instructor Greta Feeney can help you figure out whether a group class or private lessons will benefit your son or daughter the most.